YeetsupGit/The-Ultimate-guide-to-chromeOS-dev-mode/README.md

 #### created by [u/yeetsupreddit](https://reddit.com/u/yeetsupreddit "my reddit page")

+>*please note that the official chromiumOS docs contain as much information as this repo. this is just a more, **simplified** version of those Docs.*

 sooo, you're feeling a little techsy, and you feel like destroying that spare chromebook you've had sitting in a drawer since 2015... you've come to the right place.
 It's funny that some people actualy read these, and it's even funnier that most people don't know that I edit these in ChromeOS 72's Default Text editor.
 Anyways, to the point:

 ## What *is* ChromeOS developer mode?